 10.2.5.19 Delivering the response to the request sent over polling channel

-When a Registree CSE received a request from the <pollingChannel> Hosting CSE contained in a <pollingChannelURI> Retrieve response (clause 10.2.5.18), the Registree CSE shall send each of the response to the received request in a new request to the <pollingChannelURI> Hosting CSE.
-This request, which contains the response in the Content parameter, shall target the <pollingChannelURI> resource with Notify operation.
+When a Registree AE or CSE receives a response from a long polling request (clause 10.2.5.18), the Registree AE or CSE shall generate a response to each primitive contained in the Content of the long polling response.
+The Registree AE or CSE shall send each of the responses to the received requests in the Content parameter of a new Notify request to the <pollingChannelURI> Hosting CSE (one Notify request for each primitive received in the long polling response).

-When the Hosting CSE receives a Notify request targeting the <pollingChannelURI> the Hosting CSE shall send the response contained in the Content parameter of the Notify request, to the entity that sent the associated request to the Hosting CSE.
-The associated request is the request that the Hosting CSE received and forwarded to the Registree CSE over the polling channel.
+When the Hosting CSE receives a Notify request targeting the <pollingChannelURI> resource (Fig 10.2.5.12-1, req3), the Hosting CSE shall send the response contained in the Content parameter of the Notify request, to the entity that sent the associated request (Fig 10.2.5.12-1, req2) to the Hosting CSE.
+The associated request is the request that the Hosting CSE received (Fig 10.2.5.12-1, step 002) and forwarded to the Registree AE or CSE (Fig 10.2.5.12-1, step 004) over the polling channel.
 The association shall be done by matching the Request Identifier parameter of the request delivered in <pollingChannelURI> Retrieve response and the Request Identifier parameter of the response delivered in the Content parameter in a <pollingChannelURI> Notify request.

 Table 10.2.5.19-1: <pollingChannelURI> NOTIFY